donaldRwilliams/GGMncv/README.md

 > Goeman, Meijer, and Chaturvedi 2018)

 Thus, at this time, confidence intervals are not provided for the partial correlations.
-However, **GGMncv** does included the so-called variable inclusion “probability” for each relation (see p 1523 in Bunea et al. 2011; and Figure 6.7 in Hastie, Tibshirani, and Wainwright 2015).
+However, **GGMncv** does include the so-called variable inclusion “probability” for each relation (see p.
+1523 in Bunea et al. 2011; and Figure 6.7 in Hastie, Tibshirani, and Wainwright 2015).
 These are computed using a non-parametric bootstrap strategy.